Monty Don’s Urgent Hessian Sack Advice

 Monty Don

-We would never stoop so low as to correct Monty publicly in the hopes that he notices us, contacts us, maybe stops by for a drink, see where the day goes.
+We would never stoop so low as to correct Monty publicly in the hopes that he notices us, makes contact, maybe stops by for a drink, see where the day goes.

 No, we only have eyes for you, dear reader, and your precious plants.

 And it’s not that The Don is wrong.
-Using a decent sized wet cloth or sack certainly would work, and could be handy: it’s less weight to lug around than a bucket of water, and won’t blow away in the wind like a plastic bag.
+Using a decent sized wet cloth or sack certainly would work, and could be handy: it’s less weight to lug around than a bucket of water, and won’t blow away in the wind like a plastic bag when it’s not in use.

 When they arrive,

-- Gently slice the bag at the base at both bottom corners with a sharp knife to let the water out.
+• Gently slice the bag at the base at both bottom corners with a sharp knife to let the water out.
+Remember, a few hours soak is wonderful, but more than a day underwater is not good, and eventually the roots will drown.

 On planting day, you can either take the plants out of their bag as you plant them (pointing the bag’s mouth downwind on a windy day) or use a bucket of water for smaller plants, which is ideal for wetting the roots as much as possible.